 When applying to naturalise as a British citizen, particularly when doing so at the discretion of the Home Office, it is important to provide detailed evidence of your ties to the UK and your intention to live here in the future.

-We are experienced in preparing naturalisation applications and have ensured numerous successful outcomes despite there being excessive absences.
+We are experienced in preparing naturalisation applications and have ensured numerous successful outcomes for clients, despite there being excessive absences.

 If you require legal advice on absences for naturalisation applications or you need any other advice on this area of law, please contact us.